bigdata-vandy/bigdata-vandy.github.io/_posts/2017-02-14-wordcount-on-the-cluster-with-spark.md

 These last two lines indicate the entry points for using the Spark API, the Spark context `sc` and the SQL context `sqlContext`.
-We won't be using the SQL context in this tutorial but we will invoke the Spark context, whcich we can examine by simply typing `sc` into the Scala REPL:
+We won't be using the SQL context in this tutorial but we will invoke the Spark context, which we can examine by simply typing `sc` into the Scala REPL:

 ```